3D Modeling from Large Robust Projects to The Small and Complex

 TrueScan’s ability to break down the huge data sets, allows end-users to better navigate smaller amounts of data with ease and less computer fire-power.
 A design team member can be given a segment of data that is most important to them, like the structural system, machinery, and equipment, mechanical, electrical, or plumbing systems – without the need for full-bodied computers to read data from the entire facility.

 While TrueScan’s team is experienced with scanning and modeling for 1M+ square foot facilities or larger, sometimes the project is as small as a single room or a very small portion of a larger facility.
-As found in the case shown, TrueScan was asked to provide scanning and modeling documentation for a small portion of an existing mechanical room within a healthcare facility.
+On one project for a client, TrueScan was asked to provide scanning and modeling documentation for a small portion of an existing mechanical room within a healthcare facility.
 The project was completed to aid the analysis of the structural capacity and to facilitate the addition of structural supports, designed to support the additional weight of new specialized equipment on the upper level of the facility.
 Although small in area, the space was engrossed with complex systems that required multiple scanning set-ups to capture the finest detail within the model.

-Our modelers use various methods to interpret the point cloud data and generate quality models.
+Our modelers use various methods to interpret the point cloud data and generate detailed, high-quality models.
 Some of the steps for this process include:

 - Cutting dozens of sections through the space to better visualize and interpret the point cloud data.